cardano-scaling/alba/design/design.md

 * Centralized+decentralized weighted simple lottery (section 4.1 + 5)

 ### Discussion
-We will not implement the other two ALBA schemes because the basic Telescope is way slower and offers almost no advantages, while Telescope with Prehashing is only applicable when the number of honest prover's elements $n_p$ is large (about a million for typical parameters) and it offers no advantage over Telescope Bounded except for a very tiny difference in the certificate size (the integer $v$).
+We will not implement ALBA schemes (1) and (2) for the following reasons.
+The basic Telescope is way slower and offers almost no advantages.
+Also, Telescope with Prehashing is only applicable when the number of honest prover's elements $n_p$ is large (about a million for typical parameters) and it offers no advantage over Telescope Bounded except for a very tiny difference in the certificate size (the integer $v$).
 As an optimization of Telescope Bounded, one can omit this integer when serializing a certificate if the number of allowed repetitions $r = 1$.
-The simple lottery scheme, on the other hand, has large proof sizes but offers very fast proving time which might be important for some applications.
+We will implement the simple lottery scheme; despite its large proof sizes it offers very fast proving time which might be important for some applications.
-Additionally, in the decentralized setting, it has the smallest communication complexity $\mu$, so it's likely to be the top choice for applications where the certificate size is not important.
+Additionally, in the decentralized setting, it has the smallest communication complexity, so it's likely to be the top choice for applications where the certificate size is not important.

 We will implement schemes that seem redundant (e.g., unweighted schemes